amulchapla/CallCenterIntelligenceAzureAI/call-batch-analytics/README.md

     There are several containers to distinguish between the various outputs.
 We suggest (for the sake of keeping things tidy) to follow the pattern and use the audio-input container as the only container for uploading your audio.

-2. Check results of batch analytics: Once the batch process fiishes, results are added to json-result-output and test-results-output containers in the same storage account.
+2. **Check results of batch analytics**: Once the batch process fiishes, results are added to json-result-output and test-results-output containers in the same storage account.